ivandrodri/ivan-homepage/projects/project_cnc_gpu_simul/index.md

 We developed an **innovative, fully parallelizable algorithm** using a **reduction operation/error-correction method**:

-- Transforms the sequential ```O(N)``` problem into a **fully parallel** one with complexity ```O( log N)```.
+- Transforms the sequential problem into a **fully parallel** one with complexity ```O( log N)```.
-- Implemented entirely on the **GPU** for maximum performance.
+- **Implemented entirely on the GPU** for maximum performance.
 - EU/USA patents granted

 **Our Approach**:

-- 🚀 Achieves significant speedup through full-time parallelization using CUDA cores and stream parallelism.
+- 🚀 Achieves **significant speedup through full-time parallelization** using CUDA cores and stream parallelism.
-- 🚀 Enables more optimal tool paths, allowing CAM programmers to focus on path optimization.
+- 🚀 **Enables more optimal tool paths**, allowing CAM programmers to focus on path optimization.
 Collisions are flagged automatically, specifying the exact time and location of the issue.

-To implement our algorithm, we have developed a milling and collision simulation from scratch using **CUDA/C++** for high-performance computations and a simple rendering visualizer built with **VTK**.
+To implement our algorithm, **we have developed a milling and collision simulation from scratch using CUDA/C++** for high-performance computations and a simple rendering visualizer built with **VTK**.

 ---